0xernesto/web3-subscription-widget/README.md

 ## Overview

-The `@0xernesto/web3-subscription-widget` is a React library to facilitate integration with [Unlock Protocol](https://unlock-protocol.com/) subscriptions.
+The [@0xernesto/web3-subscription-widget](https://www.npmjs.com/package/@0xernesto/web3-subscription-widget) is a React library to facilitate integration with [Unlock Protocol](https://unlock-protocol.com/) subscriptions.

 This project was built during the 2023 ETHGlobal New York hackathon.

+The [web3-sub-application](https://github.com/0xernesto/web3-sub-application) is a NextJS app that implements the `SubscriptionWidget` component of the `@0xernesto/web3-subscription-widget` library.

 ## Installation